AM-Robo-Projects/CAPS-Framework/README.md

 ## Datasets

-This repository uses the [Cornell Grasping Dataset](https://www.kaggle.com/oneoneliu/cornell-grasp) for grasp pose estimation algorithms and uses a synthetic dataset for object detection, the dataset is generated using this [pipeline](https://github.com/KulunuOS/gazebo_dataset_generation)and our CAD data.
+This repository uses the [Cornell Grasping Dataset](https://www.kaggle.com/oneoneliu/cornell-grasp) for grasp pose estimation algorithms and uses a synthetic dataset for object detection, the dataset is generated using this [pipeline](https://github.com/KulunuOS/gazebo_dataset_generation) and our CAD data.

 #### Cornell Grasping Dataset